Whapps/best-practices/perl-style/README.md

 print $string;
 # output: "abc�" chars: 61 62 63 ef bf bd
 ```
-This works, but where'd that [`\x{efbfbd}`](http://www.fileformat.info/info/unicode/char/0fffd/index.htm) character come from?
+This gives us valid UTF-8, but where'd that [`\x{efbfbd}`](http://www.fileformat.info/info/unicode/char/0fffd/index.htm) character come from?
 By default, `encode` automatically replaces any invalid characters.
 In almost all cases, we would prefer that it didn't.
 Fortunately, this is [very configurable](http://perldoc.perl.org/Encode.html#Handling-Malformed-Data):
 ```perl
 # GOOD
 $string = encode('UTF-8', $string, 1);